artfuldev/steno.js/ReadMe.md

 * Can use Zen Coding and Sizzle selectors interchangeably
 eg: `[title="" href=""]` and `[title=""][href=""]`
 * Quickly add dom elements or innerHTML to a document.
+* Minor templating options with single object/variable reference.
+* Compatiable with IE7.
-* No dependencies, use with or without jQuery.
+* No dependencies.
 * Comes with utilities, like `extend, is, has, trim, random and nullify`.

 Should be able to:

-* Create quick clientside templates when done.
+* Create quick clientside templates with arrays.
 * Extend to other engines like Handlebars.js.

 ##Goals

 ###Long Term

-* To keep working on this as and when time allows
+* To make this the smallest client side HTML templating library.

 ###Short Term

-* To add whatever possible for now.
-* Add templating options
+* Add templating options for arrays
 * Add a jQuery plugin version with much lesser file size (if possible)

 ##Thanks